brkarcher/brkarcher.github.io/shadow.md

 ---

-Nasira had first encountered Chancellor Pellwyn on the night of final oath, but her introduction to the Chancellor was some months later.
+Nasira had first encountered Chancellor Pellwyn on the night of final oath, but her introduction to the chancellor was some months later.
 It was a stiflingly hot summer day at the College.
 The only reprieve to be found was in walking the long, shady arcades, allowing the steady highland breeze to take the edge off of the heat.

 That is not what Chancellor Pellwyn was doing.
 Instead, she was to be found pent up in her office, receiving appointment after appointment from the Librarian, the apostles, and a succession of petitioners.
-All of them were concerned with one thing: the kidnapping of lay brother Fevlan off the coast of East Arc.
+All of them were concerned with one thing: the kidnapping of Lay Brother Fevlan off the coast of East Arc.
 Fevlan had been aboard the *Temerity*, a merchant cog returning from the north, when it had been captured by pirates.
 The pirates had contrived to deliver a note of ransom to Gelfan's Landing, and the numerous parties to the ransom note had immediately begun fighting over what to do and how to do it.
 As was often the case, it fell on the College to coordinate and provide formal channels for the vicious bickering.

-This was Nasira's first shift as the Chancellor's Shadow.
-At four minutes to noon, dressed in loose-fitting summer robe befitting the station of an Apostle's aide, she disappeared from her cell, having rendered herself invisible to the human eye using one of the Order's many arcane techniques.
-She walked the small, empty back halls of the College and passed through the back wall of the Chancellor's office (another of the secrets of the Order) as the bells tolled noon.
-She exchanged a salute with Knight Frey, felt rather than seen, and assumed a post behind the Chancellor, opposite the office door.
+This was Nasira's first shift as the chancellor's shadow.
+At four minutes to noon, dressed in loose-fitting summer robe befitting the station of an apostle's aide, she disappeared from her cell, having rendered herself invisible to the human eye using one of the Order's many arcane techniques.
+She walked the small, empty back halls of the College and passed through the back wall of the chancellor's office (another of the secrets of the Order) as the bells tolled noon.
+She exchanged a salute with Knight Frey, felt rather than seen, and assumed a post behind the chancellor, opposite the office door.

-Strictly speaking, the Order of the Owl was not a secret to the Apostles, and all of them would be aware that the Chancellor was being guarded as such.
+Strictly speaking, the Order of the Owl was not a secret to the apostles, and all of them would be aware that the chancellor was being guarded as such.
 But the lay petitioners and backwater priests that made their way through that office that day would never have known of Nasira's watch.

-Nasira watched and listened as visitor after visitor offered their perspectives, grievances, complaints, accusations, and outrage to the Chancellor.
-None were of any real threat to the Chancellor: their quarrels were mostly with counterparties for whom Pellwyn was serving as an intermediary, and any who persisted in their belligerence would inevitably relent in the face of Pellwyn's absolute determination.
+Nasira watched and listened as visitor after visitor offered their perspectives, grievances, complaints, accusations, and outrage to the chancellor.
+None were of any real threat to the chancellor: their quarrels were mostly with counterparties for whom Pellwyn was serving as an intermediary, and any who persisted in their belligerence would inevitably relent in the face of Pellwyn's absolute determination.
 Besides assessing each new visitor for their demeanor, attire, and physical attributes, Nasira's duties compelled no action.
 She spent most of the afternoon listening as Pellwyn received her visitors' mounting anxieties and reiterated her position: King Renault of East Arc had given authority over the rescue over to his kingdom's Body of Merchants (a quarrelsome, power-hungry voting assembly), and the College would be participating as a claimant.
-Unfortunately, this meant that the College could not participate as a consultant, a detail that was cause for great debate arguments between Pellwyn and her fellow Apostles but was not even brought up with the lay petitioners.
+Unfortunately, this meant that the College could not participate as a consultant, a detail that was cause for great debate arguments between Pellwyn and her fellow apostles but was not even brought up with the lay petitioners.

 After shooing a merchant (owed money by the *Temerity's* owners) from her office, Pellwyn stood to seek a late, late dinner in the refectory.
 Nasira followed, unseen and unheard until the two were alone in transit.